isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 **h.
 What will happen after the Act comes into force?**

 *	From end-July 2020, IRAS will issue a notice of cash grant and disburse the Government cash grant to qualifying property owners.
+Majority of the owners should receive the notice by mid-August 2020.
 Property owners are required to serve a copy of the notice to their tenants, or their master tenants.
 Master tenants who receive a copy of the notice are required to serve a copy of the notice to their sub-tenants.

 *	Once the notice of cash grant is received, the rental is treated as waived under the Act.
 Landlords are obliged to notify their tenants.
 Eligible tenants do not need to do anything to qualify for the rental waivers and will enjoy the rental waivers automatically.